 Trigeminal neuralgia is caused by irritation of the trigeminal nerve, which has nerve branches into the forehead, cheeks, and lower jaw.
 The pain is usually limited to one side of the face and typically involves the lower face and jaw, although sometimes it affects the area around the nose and above the eye.

-Trigeminal neuralgia pain can range anywhere from an intense, stabbing, electric shock-like pain to a more constant, aching, burning sensation.
+The pain can range anywhere from an intense, stabbing, electric shock-like pain to a more constant, aching, burning sensation.
 These intense flashes of pain can be triggered by:

 Who is affected?

-Gamma Knife Perfexion is not actually a knife.
-It's a type of radiosurgery, making it a noninvasive procedure with no surgical incision.
+Gamma Knife Perfexion is actually not a knife.
+It’s a type of radiosurgery, making it a non-invasive procedure with no surgical incision.
 This advanced radiation treatment uses up to 192 beams of radiation to treat brain tumors.
-Doctors are able to design treatments customized for each patient's tumor.
+Doctors are able to design treatments customized for each patient’s tumor.